 When to Use Digital Signage

 Do you spend large sums of money every year on printed signs and point-of-sale material?
 Are you tired of seeing all that investment end up in recycling bins?
 Perhaps it’s time to start converting your static printed signs to digital signage.
 With its support for images, animated content, video, and live data, digital signage represents a quantum leap over printed signs and other static forms of communication.
-Digital signage lets venue owners and operators publish professional HD quality content from any source, like social media, YouTube videos, and professional royalty-free content.
+Digital signage software lets venue owners and operators publish professional HD quality content from any source, like social media, YouTube videos, and professional royalty-free content.
 This means everyone can afford great content for their displays.

 So, who should invest in digital signage?